 While the polls are open, no person shall do any electioneering within 100 hundred radial feet of the entrance to the polls.
 There can be no political banner, button, poster or placard within that 100 feet.

 Yes, under the following conditions: Exit polls cannot be conducted in the polling place.
 It MUST be conducted outside the 100 ft radial, and the organization must abide by all other rules that apply to electioneering.
 The poll can not interfere with voting procedures.
 The organization may only poll voters who are leaving the polling place, and thus have already voted.The organization must inform the voters that their cooperation is voluntary.
 Above all, remember that the Board of Elections and its inspectors have complete control over all activities in and around the polling place.
 (Election Law, 8-104)

 23. HOW DO I CHANGE MY PARTY AFFILIATION?

-Registered voters may apply for a change of enrollment personally at the Board of Elections or via mail by the last day of local registration of the year, which is 25 days before the General election.
-The new enrollment becomes effective one week after the November General Election of that year.
-If you make the change less sthan 25 days before the General election, the change goes into effect one week after the next year's General election.
+Registered voters may apply for a change of enrollment personally at the Board of Elections or via mail by February 14th.
+The new enrollment becomes effective immediately.
+If you make the change after the February 14th deadline, the change goes into effect one week after the current year's State/Local primary election in June.